vmassuchetto/smbwebclient/README.md

 [`smbwebclient.php`](http://sourceforge.net/projects/smbwebclient/) is a simple PHP script that allows users to access Windows networks from a Web browser (using Samba tools).
-This is an adaptation for a responsive layout using [Foundation](http://foundation.zurb.com/).
+This is an adaptation for a responsive layout using [Foundation](http://foundation.zurb.com/), instead of the [_itchish_ Windows XP like original interface](https://a.fsdn.com/con/app/proj/smbwebclient/screenshots/8853.jpg/182/137).
 This is how it looks like:

 ![Screenshot](https://raw.github.com/vmassuchetto/smbwebclient/master/style/screenshot.jpg)